 Soc.
 3AC is an EARLY DROP DEADLINE class.
 This means that students only have the first two weeks of the semester to drop the class.
-The early drop deadline is September 2, 2016.
+The early drop deadline is September 1, 2017.
 Think carefully about whether or not this class meets your needs.
 Please note that attendance at the lectures is REQUIRED for this class.
-Students who miss two consecutive classes without notifying me during the first three weeks of the semester will be dropped by the instructor.

-Sociology 3AC: Principles of Sociology T/Th 5-6:30 p.m. in 245 Li Ka Shing Center Fall Semester 2016 University of California at Berkeley
+Students who miss two consecutive classes without notifying me during the first three weeks of the semester will be dropped.
+Make sure you sign the attendance roster every lecture during weeks 1-3.
+Sociology 3AC: Principles of Sociology T/Th 5-6:30 p.m. in 245 Li Ka Shing Center Fall Semester 2017 University of California at Berkeley Head Reader: Kristen Nelson Office hours:

-Head Reader: Kristen Nelson Office hours: Instructor: Mary Kelsey, Ph.D Office Hours: Wed 10 - 11 am at Café Milano Tues 10 am -12:00 pm (drop-in only) Sign up at in 454 Barrows Hall https://www.wejoinin.com/sheets/phhdl Email: mkelsey@berkeley.edu Email: kristen.n.nelson@berkeley.edu
+TBA

+Sign up at

+Instructor: Mary Kelsey, Ph.D

+Office Hours:

+Friday 9 - 11 am (drop-in only)

+in 454 Barrows Hall

+Email: mkelsey@berkeley.edu

+Email: